 Why My Portland Law Firm Became a Certified Oregon Benefit Company

-To be featured on Benefit Corporation for Good’s Website
+To be featured on Benefit Corporations for Good website

 I’m excited to be part of the Oregon Benefit Company community.
 We are a group of businesses that believe business and community building should not be mutually exclusive.
 In fact, they should go hand-in-hand as companies can make a difference while making a profit.
 It’s based on triple bottom line (planet, people, and profits) and something I strive for each day in my business.

 But how did I get to this place.
 Here’s the story:

 I graduated law school in 2009 in the midst of a recession.
 After facing a variety of hardships (and bar exams), I became a lawyer in 2017.
 Finally, a lawyer after years of doing other things that included marketing and branding, real estate, nonprofit work, conflict resolution/mediation, and restaurant work.

 Becoming a lawyer was not a whim but a dream since I was young.
 As a youth, I was always civically engaged with a belief in social change.
 This continued into law school when I did political reporting, policy research, and served as the President of Public Interest Law for 2 years.

 My dedication to social justice and the law seemed to be coming together.
 Upon passing the bar, my choices seemed to come down to three things:

 1) Find a public interest lawyer role that would pay my bills (including student loan payments),